 As such, the Foundation has been tasked with raising funds to cover the expense of fully restoring, maintaining and providing a variety of public events that highlight the Organ.
 The Foundation is thankful to have already received the donation of this Wurlitzer Organ from Dr. Malin Dollinger.
 Additionally, $17,500 grant from Southwest Foundation for Education and Historic Preservation and a $10,000 grant from the March and Ampel Family Fund.
 The additional expense of installation—estimated to total $150,000 or more—will need to be covered by tax-deductible donations to the Fox Tucson Theatre Foundation.
-Click here to make a donation now!

 The restoration process involves carefully disassembling and inspecting parts to then clean, adjust, repair and or replace them (with vintage or reproduction pieces).
 According to Grahame Davis, President of Pipe Organ Artisans, “the console will be updated with a contemporary, solid-state control system resulting in a modern, user-friendly and reliable instrument that will be capable of digital recording and playback.”